 Harvard Referencing is a commonly used academic citation style that is used in most subjects.
 It is a variant of APA referencing and is mostly used in humanities and social sciences.

 References List: It appears at the end of the work.
-In Harvard style, the general format would be: author’s last name, initial of author’s first name, year of publication, title of the source.
+In Harvard style, the general format would be the author’s last name, initials of author’s first name, year of publication, the title of the source.
 For instance:

 Hughes, C., 2018.
 The role of HRD in using diversity intelligence to enhance leadership skill development and talent management strategy.
 Advances in Developing Human Resources, 20(3), pp.259-262.